Home

 Sitka spruceSpruces – Picea

-Needles: Sharp points, thin, flat, all around twig
+Needles: Sharp points, thin, all around twig

 Cones: 3" long, paper-thin scales